Stephen-Seo/mpd_info_screen/README.md

 ## Known Bugs ❗❗

-Version `0.4.2` is a "workaround" release that is branched off of version `0.3.7`.
-Once a new release of `ggez` is released that fixes the known bugs, version `0.4.3` will be released with the fixes.
+Version `0.4.3` is a "workaround" release that is branched off of version `0.3.7`.
+Once a new release of `ggez` is released that fixes the known bugs, a new version will be released with the fixes.
 Because this is based on `0.3.7` of `mpd_info_screen`, Wayland support may not work.
 Try using `xwayland` with the environment variable `WINIT_UNIX_BACKEND=x11` set.